BirdeeHub/nixCats-nvim/README.md

 The solution:
     Include the flake itself as a plugin
-    Create nixCats so the lua may know what categories are packaged Also I added some really nice copy paste keybinds in clippy.lua You may optionally have your config in your normal directory as well.
+    Create nixCats so the lua may know what categories are packaged You may optionally have your config in your normal directory as well.
         (You will still be able to reference nixCats and the help should you do this.)
 ```